-- Substantial number of deteriorated or deteriorating structures. - Condition of Structures - Insanitary and Unsafe Conditions - Average age of the residential or commercial units in the area is at least 40 years.
+- Substantial number of deteriorated or deteriorating structures. - Deterioration of site or other improvements. - Average age of the residential or commercial units in the area is at least 40 years. - Insanitary and Unsafe Conditions.

-Substandard Conditions

-• Average age of the structures in the area is at least forty years.
+Average age of the structures in the area is at least forty years.